Q-Minh/nihu/dox/tut_custom_kernel.md

 The kernel functor {#tut_custom_kernel_ukernelfunctor}
 ------------------

-As the next step, a function object (functor) is defined that returns the value of the displacement fundamental solution.
+As the next step, a function object (functor) named `Ukernel` is defined that returns the value of the displacement fundamental solution.

 \snippet custom_kernel.mex.cpp ufunctor